sireesha2911/SireeshaPortfolio/content/jobs/Amdocs/index.md

 ---
-date: '2020-07-30'
+date: '2021-08-09'
 title: 'Software Developer'
 company: 'Amdocs'
 location: 'Remote'
-range: 'July 2020 - June 2022'
+range: 'August 2021 - July 2022'
 url: 'https://amdocs.com/'
 ---

-- Managed the Development & User Acceptance Testing (UAT) of Real-Time-Billing (RTB) for Canada’s largest telecom service provider
+- Led API design to deployment, optimizing performance and ensuring seamless user interaction with Java, REST, and advanced algorithms.
+- Optimized application performance, achieving a 30% increase in system efficiency.
 - Implemented RTB-NM1 Customization for improving the legacy tele-billing software for handling daily transactions
 - Led the development of Amdocs BSS-B2B telecom billing software as an associate developer in the core R&D team
 - Recognized as Star of the Month thrice for exceptional performance in the NM1-RTB client customization project
+- Utilized relational databases like SQL Server and Oracle for efficient data management.